 - Students should never create or knowingly send computer viruses - Handle district devices with care

-Individual schools may have additional expectations for their school learning environment See your school's information pages in your school's Student and Family Handbook.
+Individual schools may have additional expectations for their school learning environment.
+See the information pages in your school's Student and Family Handbook.

 It is required that students adhere to Online Safety Practices for Remote Learning: